Target Tracking: Statistics of Successive Successful Target Detection in Automotive Radar Networks: Introduction

 \subsection{Contributions}

 The main contributions of this work are as follows. \begin{itemize} \item We define and derive a new metric called the tracking probability to study automotive radar networks.
 It characterizes the event that the ego radar is able to detect the target vehicle successfully in successive time slots.
 Although relevant for reliability constrained applications, this metric has not been studied yet in the context of stochastic geometry.
 The key technical challenge to derive this is to handle the temporal correlation in run-length of successes in a fixed time window, which is overcome using de Moivre's theorem. \item Then, we introduce a novel block ALOHA-based radar \ac{MAC} protocol where active radars access the channel in a block of $T$ consecutive slots with block probability $\delta$.
 Unlike the slot-based ALOHA protocol typically assumed in automotive radar networks (e.g., see \cite{ghatak2022radar, munari2018stochastic}), the block ALOHA enables an enhanced radar tracking probability.
 Then we derive the detection probability of the ego radar, followed by the conditional distribution of the number of successive slots in which the reflected signal \ac{SINR} exceeds a detection threshold.
 Furthermore, we derive the expected number of such successful tracking events in the block.
 As deriving the distribution of the conditional tracking probability is infeasible, we analyze its first moment, which denotes the probability of successful target tracking across all network realizations. \item Finally, we study the optimization of the tracking probability of the ego radar with respect to the channel access probability and the radar beamwidth.
 This enables us to derive insights into the design of adaptive cognitive radars, specifically, how the radar parameters may be adapted in order to enable better tracking based on the street geometry, vehicle density, and use-case \ac{QoS} requirements of latency and reliability.
 We show that the latency deadline of a service can be partitioned into access blocks consisting of multiple detection slots, each of which corresponds to a radar pulse width.
-We study the fundamental trade-off in this frame design between the block length and the number of blocks and highlight its role in maximizing successful radar tracking. \end{itemize} The rest of the paper is organized as follows.
-In Section~\ref{sec:SM} we describe the system model, characterize the interference set, and outline the key definitions of radar detection and radar tracking.
-Our main results are presented in Section~\ref{sec:SRT} where we derive the statistics of radar tracking.
-Then, in Section~\ref{sec:OFD}, based on the derived framework, we explore \ac{QoS}-Aware optimal frame design.
-Numerical results to highlight the salient features and insights in our framework are presented in Section~\ref{sec:NRD}.
-Finally, the paper concludes in Section~\ref{sec:Con}.
+We study the fundamental trade-off in this frame design between the block length and the number of blocks and highlight its role in maximizing successful radar tracking. \end{itemize}